ertkjern/wine-lottery/README.md

 ![GCRE](src/assets/images/tiny-logo.png)

 # WineLottery

+This is a web application to draw winners of a wine lottery in real time.
+A live version of the application can be found here: vinlotteriet.no

 Register to create a new wine lottery or join an existing lottery.
+The creator of the application will start the draw, and anyone with the PIN can join in and see the lottery live.

+The project can basicly be used for any types of lotteries.
+Clone the repo to make your own.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.